-Currently, most of the service we need for SEED labs are configured not to start automatically.
+Currently, most of the service (except the Apache and MySQL servers) we need for SEED labs are configured not to start automatically.
 You can use chkconfig to get the current configuration.
 You can also use chkconfig to modify the configuration.
-For example, to start the MySQL server automatically during the system bootup, run "chkconfig mysqld on".
+For example, to start the server XYZ automatically during the system bootup, run "chkconfig XYZ on".